-This movie was directed by Takao Yoshisawa (not known for anything else other than being an "Additional Director" for Kousoku Denjin Albegas), who does a fine job keeping everything moving & to his credit there are absolutely no slow, boring parts.
+This movie was directed by Takao Yoshisawa (not known for anything else other than being an "Additional Director" for Kousoku Denjin Albegas), who does a fine job keeping everything moving, & to his credit there are absolutely no slow, boring parts.
 Yoshiyuki Suga (who would return for 1993) did the script, which stays accurate enough to the original story this adapts to work well on its own.
 Interestingly enough, though, the character designs for this movie were supposedly done by Masanori Morita himself, and I can honestly believe that because this movie is really, really accurate to Morita's style.
 Taison's sobbing face is completely accurate, there's a moment where Taison makes a face that looks like wrestling legend Antonio Inoki (a common joke in the manga), and the first minute or so of the movie even features everyone in a SD-styled look for comedic purposes, all of which are things Morita did in the manga.
 The music was done by Yasunori Iwasaki (You're Under Arrest!, Getter Robo Armageddon, Orphen Revenge), and it fits nicely with the series, mixing both an early-90s style with some jazzy bits, plus a really cool rendition of the ending theme.
-Said ending theme, "Niji ~Rokudenashi BLUES~" by Masatoshi Ono (i.e. the guy who sings the opening theme to the presently-running Hunter X Hunter anime reboot), is an excellent rock song that makes for a very fitting theme for the series; odd how both Rokudenashi movies feature ending themes with the word "Niji/Rainbow", huh?
+Said ending theme, "Niji ~Rokudenashi BLUES~" by Masatoshi Ono (i.e. the singer of the OP to the presently-running Hunter X Hunter anime reboot), is an excellent rock song that makes for a very fitting theme for the series; odd how both Rokudenashi movies feature ending themes with the word "Niji/Rainbow", huh?

 The voice cast is also well done, featuring a number of seasoned seiyuu.
 Taison is voiced by Hideyuki Hori (Ikki in Saint Seiya, Bartholomew Kuma in One Piece), who does a great job in making Taison tough, caring, but also easily agitated.
 Katsuji & Yoneji are voiced by Masaya Onosaka & Ryo Horikawa, respectively, who do nice jobs as Taison's best buddies; Horikawa would return for 1993 as the voice of Taison's little brother Youkou.
 Koheiji is voiced by Yusaku Yara, who manages to deliver on all of the character's different ways of behavior, but also might sound just a little too tough-sounding for someone who isn't actually all that tough.
 Yara would also return for 1993 as Taison's older brother Fujio (a much better fit), while Kazuki Yao would come in to nearly steal the show as Koheiji.
 Rounding out the cast are Yoshino Takamori (Chiaki), Shigeru Chiba (Sorimachi), & Miki Itou (Chiaki's friend Kazumi), who all do fine jobs as well.
 Overall it's a great cast, but in the end I still have to give the edge to 1993.